microsoft/dicom-server/DicomConformanceStatement.md

 Method|Path|Description
 ----------|----------|----------
 POST|../studies|Store instances.
 POST|../studies/{studyInstanceUID}|Store instances for a specific study.
-If any instance does not belong to the provided identifier, it will be rejected.
+If an instance does not belong to the provided study identifier, that specific instance will be rejected with a '`43265`' warning code.

 The following `'Accept'` headers for the response are supported:
 - `application/dicom+json`